A Short History

 Following their success locally, the family found themselves being approached by colleagues and acquaintances from other parts of the UK and overseas, asking if they could emulate the MagiKats approach in their local area.
 This led to the decision to franchise the business.

 Initially, the family used some of these contacts to run with a small number of “pilots”, who tested materials and checked that the system could be replicated by others.
-The first fully franchised Tuition Centre opened in September 2007 (and is still running today) and there are currently 15 Principals, operating 21 Tuition Centres in the UK, with operations also in the Middle East and Australia.
+The first fully franchised Tuition Centre opened in September 2007 (and is still running today) and there are now MagiKats Principals in the UK, Middle East and Australia.

 Our educational philosophy